Run-Over by Equipment

 So-called “struck-by” injuries are one of the top four causes of construction injuries and fatalities in the U.S. According to the Occupational Safety & Health Administration, approximately three-fourths of struck-by deaths involve some type of heavy equipment, such as cranes or trucks.

-The Bureau of Labor Statistics’ 2013 review of the 962 road site construction deaths from 2003 to 2010 revealed nearly half (46 percent) were the result of a worker being struck by either a vehicle or mobile equipment.
+The Bureau of Labor Statistics’ review of 962 road site construction deaths in the last decade revealed nearly half (46 percent) were the result of a worker being struck by either a vehicle or mobile equipment.
 In 143 of those instances, the mobile equipment was backing up, and in 60 percent of those cases, the vehicle was a dump truck.

 In instances where workers are run over, there may be a host of responsible parties, including: